 This creamer from Peak Performance is the best option when you want your proffee to remain sugar-free.
 It’s a non-dairy protein powder containing collagen from grass-fed cows, so it’s not vegan.
 However, it’s a sugar-free, coconut milk-based creamer containing 18 different amino acids, and its coconut flavor is tasty.

 This isn’t the creamer you want if you’re looking for one that’s low in carbs, calories or fat; protein powders aren’t going to provide those benefits.
 But if your goal is to make a zero-sugar cup of coffee with lots of added protein, Peak Performance’s product is a good option.

 What about Other Alternatives?

 Unsweetened nut and plant milks don’t have to be turned into commercial coffee creamers, of course.
-You can purchase standalone almond, cashew, oat, coconut, hemp and even pea milk to add to your coffee.
+You can purchase standalone almond, cashew, oat, coconut, hemp, and even pea milk to add to your coffee.

-They don’t taste like dairy milk or cream, of course, so their flavor might take a while to get used to.
+They don’t taste like dairy milk or cream, so their flavor might take a while to get used to.
 Many varieties are also sweetened with sugar, or contain added thickeners and other ingredients – so always look for the natural, unsweetened varieties.

-Which are the best?
+Which are best?
 Hemp and almond milk are the healthiest choices.
 Both contain no carbs; hemp milk only contains four calories and 0.3 grams of fat per tablespoon, while almond milk contains two calories and almost no fat.
-Hemp milk also provides as many nutrients as dairy milk, with a greater amount of important Omega-3 and Omega-6 fatty acids.
+Hemp milk also provides as many nutrients as dairy milk, with a larger amount of important Omega-3 and Omega-6 fatty acids.